Frequently Asked Questions

 What is the Process?

-PBC accepts building consent applications on behalf of the council, and vets the plans to check for completeness.
-All application forms are completed on behalf of the client, and then forwarded to the council, together with any relevant deposits.
+PBC accepts building consent applications as an agent on behalf of Auckland Council, and vets the documentation to check for completeness.
+The application is then uploaded electronically to Auckland Council’s online consenting system.

 What is the processing clock?

 The New Zealand Building Act requires a Building Consent to be processed and issued within 20 live working days.

 PBC monitors this by having two processing clocks.
 One monitors the Council statutory requirement of 20 working days and the other our processing clock of 10 live working days.

 The statutory time frame (Council Clock) starts once the building consent has been accepted into the Councils processing system.
 The building consent then processed through a number of different teams who check for compliance, these may include resource management planning, development engineering, PBC processing, and regulatory support (issuance and invoicing).
 At any stage during this process one of these teams can suspend the building consent by asking for further information.
 The processing clock is then suspended until the correct information is provided.
 The net live days taken to process the building consent is the time that makes up the legal requirement of 20 live working days.